Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 Also, we can configure a polling cycle.
 The polling cycle is the time between two acquisitions.
 This time is measured in seconds.

 In our example, we want to control the input GPIO_1 witch is wired with the GPIO_0 output.

-To do this we will set the output to the value True, and the INPUT should be passing to True.
+To do this we will set the active state to True.
+In the Input, the active state should be set to True also.

 But first, we have to do various configurations;